Copyright of early hang gliding photos

 — From here

-These are in alphabetical order.
+These are in first name alphabetical order.
 I am fairly sure I need to add to this list, which I first compiled as late as September 2021.

 The first British champion Brian Wood contributed photos and memories of early hang gliding in Britain.